mahdi-sahebi/coding-challenges/binary_crash_debugging/doc/analysis_a.md

 (gdb)
 ```

-See **No debugging symbols found** which tells us the debug symbols are available.
+See **No debugging symbols found** which tells us the debug symbols are not available.
 Maybe it is a release version or even stripped.

 Debugging for this file is a little challenging without debugging symbols.